Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/final_report.md

 ### 1.2 Process

-**Write stuff here**
+I read the data in as a data frame, and there was minimal clean up needed (see [2.2 Reading and processing the data](#22-reading-and-processing-the-data) for more details).
+I began compiling basic stats and data visualizations to look at the blogger demographics.
+Unfortunately, I first did this [by blog](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report1.ipynb#Basic-Stats) and not by blogger.
+Since the number of blogs per blogger varies wildly, this is not a great way to look at demographics.
+I redid my basic stats by blogger in my [second progress report](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part2.ipynb#Overview).

+Next, I began my analysis.
+I did [topic modeling](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part2.ipynb#Data-analysis:-Topic-clustering) first, though word frequencies come first in the notebook.
+I found a pretty good tutorial using followed it almost exactly.
+I had some issues with word frequencies, which I will expand on in the following section.
+After that, I tried my hand at sentiment analysis.
+After consulting many different sentiment dictionaries, I decided to look for a pre-trained model since I just don't think I currently have the skill to create a sentiment model myself.

+After investigating sentiment and mapping polarity scores to the dataset, I attempted to create a mixed effects model to see if any of the demographic information were predictors for the polarity score.
+All data visualizations pointed to absolutely not, but I tried anyway, and it wasn't significant.
+I won't go into it too much since I didn't really know what I was doing, but I'm leaving [the notebook](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part3b.ipynb) in for reference.

 ### 1.3 Setbacks and difficulties

 Luckily, I did not have many issues [reading in the data](#22-reading-and-processing-the-data).
 However, I had a couple big difficulties while I was analyzing the data.
 First, my dataset is really large, and it did not occur to me to use a smaller subset of the data.
 This meant basically every text-based process took forever.
-I wish I had tweaked my [topic model](put something here) a couple more times and gone back and tokenized with several different methods, but those processes just took so long.
+I wish I had tweaked my [topic model](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part2.ipynb#Data-analysis:-Topic-clustering) a couple more times and gone back and tokenized with several different methods, but those processes just took so long.
 (Well, I actually did tokenize the whole dataset twice, but then I had another issue...)

 When I was tokenizing the data for [the sentiment word frequency analysis](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part3.ipynb#Running-VADER-on-10k-blog-sample), I added the tokens as a column to my data frame where each row is a list of tokens.
 When I saved the data frame as a CSV, the list was put within another list, making the individual tokens inaccessible (at least, I couldn't figure out how access them).
 See [here](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/images/making_nice_graphs.ipynb#Word-frequencies) for examples of this issue.
 I put off further word frequency analysis since I thought it would be easy to come back to, but because of this issue, I was not able to do as much with word frequency as I wanted to.